coqui-ai/STT-models/breton/itml/v0.1.1/MODEL_CARD.md

-# Model card for Frisian STT
+# Model card for Breton STT

 Jump to section: